 We want to discuss your options, but please do not delay.
-Please contact us as soon as you realize you cannot afford to make your payment.
-If you want to discuss options for avoiding foreclosure, please call (503) 239-1120 or (800) 697-8996.
+Contact us as soon as you realize you can't afford to make your payment.

 To evaluate your eligibility for the options listed above, we may ask for the following documents.
 Please have them available if requested:

 - List of assets, including the amount owed and the value (home, other real estate, retirement funds, investments, checking accounts, savings accounts, automobiles, other).

 - List of expenses and monthly amount owed (mortgage, auto payment, auto insurance, auto fuel/repairs, credit card payments, child support/alimony, day care/tuition, food, utilities, medical, phone, cable TV, entertainment, other, etc.).